-Online reviews are critical to local businesses today, with 85% of consumers trusting online reviews as much as personal recommendations.
+Online reviews are critical to local businesses today, with consumers reading an average of 10 reviews before trusting a local business.
 Google reviews are particularly important—average star rating has an impact on click-throughs and rankings, and Google is the fastest-growing review site.As reputation is clearly a significant factor in the decision to purchase, business owners and consumers alike are paying more and more attention to average star ratings and review content.
-However, the reliability of that content has been in question for a while, with the prevalence of fake reviews being a particularly sore point (79% of consumers read a fake review in 2017).
+However, the reliability of that content has been in question for a while, with the prevalence of fake reviews being a particularly sore point (74% of consumers read a fake review in 2018).

 This year’s cull of anonymous reviews is a very important step in the right direction, as it will discourage users from leaving reviews under anonymity.
 We would hope that this will have the knock-on effect of slimming the numbers of fake reviews on Google and improving searchers’ trust in Google reviews.

 “If this results in more careful vetting of user accounts and high accountability for those that are fake, great!
 But in and of itself this action is unlikely to impact the world of fake reviews.”

 Over the Top Marketing’s Jason Brown actually noticed that not all reviews had been expunged, as promised by Google:

 “This was merely retroactive and not proactive.
 I noticed that new “A Google User” reviews were created and posted last week.
 There is also a review solicitation company creating thousands of A Google User reviews.
 Those reviews go back 5 years and have yet to be removed.
 This was Google merely scratching the surface.
 They have a long way to go.”

 …but right now it’s a shock that could have been avoided